 As you can see, PHP would be a great language for you to learn.
-If you think you would like to give it a go, head over to BitDegree and have a look at our Learn PHP Online course.
+If you think you would like to give it a go, check out this PHP course!

 There are plenty of reasons why you should consider learning SQL, including:

 - There is a high demand for SQL developers, which means that there is good money to be made.